 Perhaps Ken Blanchard, co-author of "The One Minute Manager," said it best when he equated a river without banks to a pond.
 Likewise, a team without relationship norms leaves itself open to expand into potential interpersonal problems.

 Team Norm Essentials

-- Team member interaction in meetings: team members will listen without interrupting; hold no side or competing conversations; follow the rules for effective meetings; attend the meeting on time; end meetings on time; work from an agenda; use minutes recorded at each meeting as reference points.
+Team members will listen without interrupting; hold no side or competing conversations; follow the rules for effective meetings; attend meetings on time; end meetings on time; work from an agenda; use minutes recorded at each meeting as reference points.

-- Team organization and function: leadership will rotate monthly, the team management sponsor will attend at least one meeting a month.
+Leadership will rotate monthly, the team management sponsor will attend at least one meeting a month.

-- Team communication with other employees including managers: team members will make certain they have agreement on what and when to communicate and complaints about team members will be addressed first among team members.
+Team members will make certain they have an agreement on what and when to communicate, and complaints about team members will be addressed first among team members.

-- Team problem solving, conflict resolution, and decision making: team members will make decisions by consensus, but the majority will rule if a timely consensus is not reached and conflicts will be resolved directly among the people in conflict.
+Team members will make decisions by consensus, but the majority will rule if a timely consensus is not reached, and conflicts will be resolved directly among the people in conflict.

 Team norms can be expanded for your specific needs and can encompass as many topics as the team deems necessary for successful functioning.
 It's best to start with a few team norms and add more norms as needed.
 Make sure your team norms are written and posted where team members are reminded of their commitment.
 But, the bottom line for using team norms to produce a contributing, successful team is the willingness to publicly identify when norms are not followed by the team members.

 You need to constructively call each other out when team norms that you established and committed to following are not followed by team members.
 Only team members who are willing to bring up a failure to adhere to the practices you adopted are acting in concert with the living documentation of your team norms or guidelines.